microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 <pre>az account list --output table</pre>

-Replace **YourAccountNameHere** with your account name from the previous command.
+Replace **YourAccountNameHere** (leave the quotes in place) with your account name from the previous command.
 If you have one account, that will automatically be the set account, but it's best to be specific.

 <pre>az account set --subscription "YourAccountNameHere"</pre>